avinashbest/java-coding-ninjas/README.md

+# For Manual Compilation of Java Code:

+- For compilation.

+> javac FileName.java

+- For Running the compiled code.

+> java FileName

+* Make sure you are in same directory.

 ### The initial segment will focus on logic building and making you familiar with basic programming fundamentals.

 - Flow Charts